tlenters/traitData/README.md

 * **raw_datasets**: Palm datasets used in the workflow.
 * **thesauri**: Metadata and units thesauri used in the workflow.
 * **metadata_form**: Form to be filled-out by the dataset provider to standardize column headers.
+* **validation_script**: R script holding the function used to validate if the datasets and metadata thesaurus are correct and machine readable.
 * **workflow**: R script holding the automated data integration part of the workflow.